OldGamesCracking/oldgamescracking.github.io/intro.md

 * I will not provide the cracked files.
 * I only crack games of which I own the physical copy at the time of writing.

-And always remember the ancient words: _"Support the software developers, if you like the game, buy it"_ - ideally from a local flea market ;)
+And always remember the ancient words: _"Support the software developers, if you like the game, buy it"_ - ideally from a local flea market ;)<br><br>